gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-cors-permission.md

 whether or not it give permission.
 If `crossOrigin` is set to any other value it's the same as setting it to `anonymous`.

-Why don't we just always see that permission?
-Because asking for permission takes 2 HTTP requests so it's slower than not asking.
-If we know we're on the same domain or we know we won't use the image for anything except img tags and or canvas2d then we don't want to set `crossOrigin` because it will make things slower.

 We can make a function that checks if the image we're trying to load is on the same origin and if so sets the `crossOrigin` attribute.